Zeno and the Stoics

 "[E]ven the Stoic sage is not omniscient.
 He disposes of a general body of knowledge in virtue of which he has a general understanding of the world.
 But this knowledge does not put him into a position to know what he is supposed to do in a concrete situation.
 It does not even allow him to know all the facts which are relevant to a decision in a particular situation.
 He, for instance, does not know whether the ship he considers embarking will reach its destination.
 The Stoic emphasis on intention, as opposed to the outcome or the consequences of an action, in part is due to the assumption that the outcome, as opposed to the intention, is a matter of fate and hence not only not, or at least not completely, under our control, but also, as a rule, unknown to us.
 Therefore, even the perfect rationality of the sage is a rationality which relies on experience and conjecture, and involves following what is reasonable or probable.
 It is crucially a perfect rationality under partial ignorance" (Michael Frede, "Introduction," 16-17.
 Rationality in Greek Thought, 1-28).

-"God constructs them in such a way that they can recognize for themselves what they need to do to maintain themselves (as long as they themselves are needed) and hence will maintain themselves of their own choice and understanding.
-He constructs them in such a way that they develop reason, and with reason an understanding of the good, and thus come to be motivated to do of their own accord what needs to be done.
-So, instead of constructing them in such a way that they are made to do what they need to do to maintain themselves, he constructs them in such a way that they do this of their own initiative and indeed can do it wisely, showing precisely the kind of wisdom, ingenuity, resourcefulness, and creativity on a small scale, namely, the scale of their life, which God displays on a large scale.
+"God constructs [human beings] in such a way that [when they become adults] they can recognize for themselves what they need to do to maintain themselves (as long as they themselves are needed) and hence will maintain themselves of their own choice and understanding.
+He constructs them in such a way that they develop reason [as they become adults], and with reason an understanding of the good, and thus come to be motivated to do of their own accord what needs to be done.
+So, instead of constructing them in such a way that they [like children and animals] are made to do what they need to do to maintain themselves, he constructs them in such a way that they do this of their own initiative and indeed can do it wisely, showing precisely the kind of wisdom, ingenuity, resourcefulness, and creativity on a small scale, namely, the scale of their life, which God displays on a large scale.
 In this way, if they are wise, human beings genuinely contribute to the optimal order of the world, and they find their fulfillment in this.
 This is what the good life for the Stoics amounts to" (Michael Frede, A Free Will.
 Origins of the Notion in Ancient Thought, 73-74).

 "Human life is a matter of banal things, getting up, eating, doing one's work, getting married, having children, looking after one's family and one's household, pursuing the concerns of one's community, being in practice concerned with the well-being of other human beings.
 This is what life is about.
 If there is something non-banal about it, it is the wisdom with which these banal things are done, the understanding and the spirit from which they are done" (Michael Frede, "Euphrates of Tyre," 6.
 Bulletin of the Institute of Classical Studies.
 Supplement, No. 68, Aristotle After, 1997, 1-11).